The Best Running Shoes for Bad Knees in 2018

 3. Brooks Glycerin 16

 The Glycerin 16 is plush, ultra-cushioned running shoe, making it a great option for people whose knees are actively hurting.
-It’s , which is a little on the heavier side, but what it gains in weight it makes up for in overall comfort.
+It’s 10.4 oz, which is a little on the heavier side compared to other running shoes.
+But what it gains in weight it makes up for in overall comfort.

 - Great arch support thanks to exclusive midsole technology